tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ### 3. Those affected by the rules participate in decisions
 ### 4. Effective system to monitor member behaviour

+???
+So, what happens if somebody eats all the food, or takes all the plants home?

+In order to be sustainable, political economist Elinor Ostrom

+identified eight "design principles" of stable commons management.

+- Clear definition of the contents of the resource and who is included

+and excluded from participating

 ---

 # Sustainable commons